SenthilNayagan/senthilnayagan.net/src/_posts/tech/devops/infrastructure-as-code/terraform/2024-01-16-terraform-basics/index.md

 - Google Cloud Storage
 - Alibaba Cloud OSS

-Remote state is implemented by a [backend](https://www.terraform.io/language/settings/backends/configuration){:target="_blank"} or by Terraform Cloud, both of which can be configured in the root module of our configuration.
+Remote state is implemented by a <a href="https://www.terraform.io/language/settings/backends/configuration" target="_blank">backend</a> or by Terraform Cloud, both of which can be configured in the root module of our configuration.

 ### Data sources